Zohaibmalikdev/Expences/README.md

  - Manager -> handles all the calculation

 ## why is this ?
-  to summarize, imagine
+  to summarize, metaphorically 🤔💭.
-    -> i, is living in a shared apartment.
+  - i, is living in a shared apartment.
 5 people 3 rooms.
-    -> 2 rooms have 2 people, and 1 romm have just 1.
+  - 2 rooms have 2 people, and 1 romm have just 1.
-    -> to know the usage of utilities is the problem. (and, if somebody is outside the house 👀.)
+  - to know the usage of utilities is the problem. (and, if somebody is outside the house 👀.)
-    -> to smartly get the information required and to spit out results for every individual.
+  - to smartly get the information required and to spit out results for every individual.
-    ->